Originally published in October 2020, this blog has been updated by Team JRNI.

 The costs of becoming a life coach are not fixed.
 You may find along the way that you need to apply extra effort and shift priorities in your life to get the work done.
 Aside from knowing how to choose the best accredited program for you, you also want to make sure that you have enough energy for it.

 Timing is everything!
 Before you enroll, make sure you understand the commitment and are prepared to maximize your investment.
 This will require setting aside enough time dedicated to classes, homework, practice sessions, and personal reflection.

 Do I really want this?

-While this may sound obvious, another necessary question to ask is if you really want to do this.
+While this may sound obvious, it's important.
 This means understanding not only what a life coach does, but also deeply knowing what motivates you to pursue it.

-Sometimes, people will enroll in a coaching program because it looks like a great lifestyle, a way to make easy money, or because they know coaching is a trending business.
+Sometimes, people will enroll in a coaching program because it looks like a great lifestyle, a way to make easy money, or because they know coaching is a trending field.
 To really be successful at this, it’s important to embrace coaching as a calling rather than a vocation.